Submitted by Nate Prosser and Alex Peel, Legal Aid BC,

 Applying for Legal Aid, Part 3/6

-WCR and LSS co-publish a series offering readers information about their legal rights in Canada.
+WCR and Legal Aid BC co-publish a series offering readers information about their legal rights in Canada.

 Sally was in an abusive relationship.

 Sally left her home.

 to a safe place.

 Sally talks to a community worker

 She goes to talk to Lisa.

 Lisa explains what abuse* is.

 She tells Sally that abuse is illegal.